Bromley: Other residents

 Deborah Linsley, the victim of one of Britain's most high-profile unsolved murders in 1988, grew up in Bromley.

 Richard Reid, also known as the "Shoe Bomber", was born and lived in Bromley.
-He is notable as the suspect for the 2001 shoe bomb attempt.
+He was convicted of the 2001 shoe bomb attempt.

 In the 20th century, the Parish Church of St Peter and St Paul produced, in quick succession, three Church of England Bishops: Henry David Halsey – Bishop of Carlisle, Philip Goodrich – Bishop of Worcester, David Bartleet – Bishop of Tonbridge.
 Sculptor Nicholas Cornwell and Maisy James the Big Brother 12 housemate.
 Sometime before 1881 the engineer and industrialist Richard Porter moved to Beckenham where he remained until his death in 1913.
 Hanif Kureishi, the writer and filmmaker was born here, and spent a significant part of his youth, here.
 His first novel The Buddha of Suburbia was loosely based on his life here and the people he lived and met here.

 Comedian Frankie Boyle claims to be a former resident and has described Bromley as a 'lobotomy made out of bricks'.
 The comedian Chris Addison currently lives in Bromley, as does tennis player Emma Raducanu.

-West Ham United F.C. midfielder Gary O'Neil, former Millwall F.C. midfielder Tim Cahill, and former Blackburn Rovers striker Jason Roberts lived in Bromley.
-English darts player Les Capewell was born in Bromley.

 Scottish education secretary Michael Russell MSP was born and spent the early years of his life in Bromley.